-Listen to old time radio shows chosen from the Golden Age of Radio.
+Now, you can listen to old radio shows online hand chosen from the Golden Age of Radio.
 These vintage radio broadcasts were popular entertainment back in the 1930s, 1940s, and even into the 1950s, the days before television became widely popular.

-Being a youngster in the 1950s, I can recall us gathered closely around the radio.
+Being a youngster in the 1950s, I can recall my family gathered closely around the radio.
 The broadcast signals didn't come in clear on some nights, and I would have to run over and tap the radio to stop it buzzing.
-We didn't want to miss a single word that was spoken.
+We didn't want to miss a single word!

-I handpicked a sampling of classic programs that will help you recall what
+I handpicked a sampling of classic radio programs that will help you experience what

-those early days of radio were like.
-There's over 2 hours of listening
+those early days of radio were really like.
+There's over 2 hours of OTR listening

 First, you'll need to get ready: